harumuki/thorsten-hans.com/_posts/2017-08-26-hybrid-kubernetes-cluster-on-azure-container-services.md

 ## Configuring Azure CLI

-Once you’ve all the prerequisites in place, it’s time to care a bit about our Azure Subscription.
+Once you've all the prerequisites in place, it's time to care a bit about our Azure Subscription.

 ```bash
 # Login (browser will open to authorise your Azure CLI installation)